crossplane/crossplane/design/design-doc-external-secret-stores.md

 This option proposes a pluggable secret backend in upstream Crossplane which would allow out-of-tree secret store plugins.
 When configured, Crossplane and providers will communicate with the secret store plugin over gRPC.
-The plugin would then be responsible for communicating with the Secret Store.
+The plugin would then be responsible for communicating with the secret store.
 We will follow a similar approach as [KMS plugin support in Kubernetes API server].

 In this option, we will only implement support for a plugin API in Crossplane